jorddo/portfolio-generator/README.md

 ## Installation

-Clone repo to your local machine
+1. Clone repo to your local machine
-Install npm by typing: 'npm install' into git bash
+2. `cd` into the repository and run `npm install`

 ## Usage